 Our Portland Pigeons are handcrafted in Stoke On Trent.

 The method used to create the original birds involved creating two equal shaped pinch pots which are then joined together.
 A traditional, hand-sculpting technique is used to tap and lengthen the shape with a wooden paddle, allowing the bird form to emerge from the clay.

 From these sculpted birds, we created two different pigeon shapes.
 A mould was made for each and then all birds press moulded from these two shapes.
-The press-moulded pigeons are then hand fettled and feathered with traditional sgrafitto mark-making using bespoke coloured slips created in collaboration with artist Sarah Fraser.
+The press-moulded pigeons are then hand fettled and feathered with traditional sgrafitto mark-making using bespoke coloured slips.

 The pigeons are first biscuit fired to 1000C, and then glazed and fired a second time at 1220C.
 This process means that each Pigeon is unique, and hand crafted at each stage of the making process.
 Even our packaging is hand screen printed, and the artwork created in collaboration with our young members!

-Look carefully at the pictures of your bird before choosing: each bird is carefully hand made and unique, and has all the loveable characteristics and anomalies of a studio pottery object.
+These birds have been created lovingly by members of our community in our temporary space.
+Look carefully at the pictures of your bird before choosing: each bird is carefully hand-made and unique, and has all the loveable characteristics and anomalies of a studio pottery object.